-Should all or part of the precast prestressed concrete girder fabrication be performed at locations outside of the Province of Manitoba, expenses incurred and deemed necessary by the Engineer to carry out the complete inspection of the material will be deducted from amounts payable to the Fabricator.
+Should all or part of the precast prestressed concrete deck panel fabrication be performed at locations outside of the Province of Manitoba, expenses incurred and deemed necessary by the Engineer to carry out the complete inspection of the material will be deducted from amounts payable to the Fabricator.

-These expenses will include, but are not limited to, travel, food, lodging for the Engineer and/or the Engineer's representative, and the retention and payment for services of a certified inspection agency of the Engineer's choice for the day-to-day inspections.
+These expenses will include, but are not limited to, travel, food, lodging for the Engineer and/or the Engineer's representative.